 Hue is known as the former capital of Vietnam from 1802 to 1945.
-It is not only famous for the ancient tombs, temples, pagodas and shrines in a romantic natural setting, but also the cuisine paradise of Vietnam.
+It is not only famous for the ancient tombs, temples, pagodas and shrines in a romantic natural setting, but also the cuisine paradise of Vietnam with Hue Dishes.
 Travelling to Hue, tourists will have chance to taste different dishes served to past emperors, royal families of the Nguyen Dynasty.
-It’s predominantly sweet and spicy in flavour from fresh herbs such as lemongrass, basil, red chilies, and mint mixed with the quintessential nuoc mam or fermented fish sauce.
+It’s predominantly sweet and spicy in flavor from fresh herbs such as lemongrass, basil, red chilies, and mint mixed with the quintessential nuoc mam or fermented fish sauce.

-Hue beef vermicelli soup (Bun bo hue) is a regional speciality comprising thick rice vermicelli and various toppings in a thick soup.
-Unlike pho, this dish is a combination of sweet, sour and spicy as it’s flavoured with boiled bones and shank, annatto seeds, lemongrass, ginger, fermented shrimp paste, chilli oil, and sugar.
+Hue beef noodle soup (Bun bo hue) is a regional specialty comprising thick rice vermicelli and various toppings in a thick soup.
+Unlike pho, this dish is a combination of sweet, sour and spicy as it’s flavored with boiled bones and shank, annatto seeds, lemongrass, ginger, fermented shrimp paste, chili oil, and sugar.
 As for the toppings, expect congealed pig blood, beef or pork knuckles, beansprouts, lime wedges, cilantro, diced green onions, banana blossoms, mint and basil.
-You can also ramp up the spiciness by adding fresh chillies and fermented fish sauce to your bun bo hue.
+You can also ramp up the spiciness by adding fresh chilies and fermented fish sauce to your bun bo hue.

 Grilled Ground Pork on Stick (Nem lui) is a kebab-like dish using lemongrass stalks, which is wrapped with marinated meat (usually pork or beef) then grilled over a charcoal stove.
 Diners are also served with a side of rice paper, lettuce and cucumber slices, rice vermicelli, and fresh herbs.
-It’s available as an appetiser at just about all local restaurants and hotels in Hue.
-For added flavour, dip nem lui into a local sauce made with ground peanuts, fermented beans, sesame seeds, shrimp paste, chopped garlic, chillies and shallots.
+It’s available as an appetizer at just about all local restaurants and hotels in Hue.
+For added flavor, dip nem lui into a local sauce made with ground peanuts, fermented beans, sesame seeds, shrimp paste, chopped garlic, chilies and shallots.

 Filtered Tapioca Dumplings (Banh loc goi) made with tapioca starch rather than rice flour, is filled with marinated shrimp and milled pork before it’s wrapped in oiled banana leaves and steamed until cooked.
 To enjoy this Hue snack, simply unwrap the banana leaf and dip it in a platter of nuoc mam pha, a sauce made with vinegar, shrimp stock, fermented fish sauce, sugar, and fresh chilies.